EoghanL/scraping-intro/README.md

 Here you'll see the standard first step of research for any new scraper.
 Is there a request we can find that returns the exact data?
 In this case we got lucky and there was, even though it took some clicking and digging to find.
-You'll also see that I check most JSON formatted responses because that is typically what will have what you're looking for.
+You'll also see that I check most JSON formatted responses because that is typically what will contain what you're looking for.

 ### Form Data API Request

-Let's say you've found the URL you want but there are no query params or when you copy and paste said link into your browser it returns a 404 or nothing at all.
+Let's say you've found the URL you want but there are no query params or when you copy and paste said link into your address bar it returns a 404 or nothing at all.
 This could mean that this a request that queries the API based on form data.
 Check out the screencast below for an easy way to handle these types of URLs.

 [Sending Headers and Form Data with Postman Interceptor](https://drive.google.com/file/d/1Fic6iyeTCpqLpiRbBXzBQQeOjbra2YTm/view)